-Mehta, Mittal, Singh, & Patel (2020) have studied the impact of income on perceived stress, coping, and family functioning in Indian females with pseudo seizures and pointed out that income was a significant contributor to perceived stress.
+Mehta et al. (2020) have studied the impact of income on perceived stress, coping, and family functioning in Indian females with pseudo seizures and pointed out that income was a significant contributor to perceived stress.
 Stress leads to less cooperative behavior and reduces interpersonal cues.
-At the same time, support from group members is an important social resource and may make team members more stress resistant.
-During a pandemic, demographic parameters influence coping behavior, including age, gender, race, and socioeconomic class (SES), as well as personality, which tends to influence the adoption of adaptive coping strategies by moderating the relationship between demographic characteristics and health-related behavior.
-Financial resources also allow for more favorable COVID-19 coping responses to be chosen (Lu & Lin, 202; Mehta, Mittal, Singh, & Patel, 2020).
+At the same time, support from group members is an important social resource and may make team members more stress-resistant (Cohen & Wills, 1985; Thoits, 2011).
+During a pandemic, demographic parameters influence coping behavior, including age, gender, race, and socioeconomic class (SES) (Matthews & Gallo, 2011), as well as personality, which tends to influence the adoption of adaptive coping strategies by moderating the relationship between demographic characteristics and health-related behavior (Carver & Connor-Smith, 2010).
+Financial resources also allow for more favorable COVID-19 coping responses to be chosen (Taylor & Stanton, 2007).

 Our study results and conclusions are compatible with others who declared that motivators, potential risks, and coping mechanisms should be considered in intervention programs to increase motivation to comply with protective procedures against COVID-19 (Galletta et al., 2020).
-Many studies have revealed the perceived threat of COVID-19, response and cost-efficacy of vaccination, and whether they were taking an influenza vaccine, which is associated with the motivation to receive COVID-19 vaccination (Murphy, Markey, O' Donnell, Moloney, & Doody, 2021; Lazarus et al., 2021; Brooks, & Das, 2020).
+Many studies have revealed the perceived threat of COVID-19 (Brooks et al., 2020), response and cost-efficacy of vaccination (Lazarus et al., 2021), and whether they were taking an influenza vaccine, which is associated with the motivation to receive COVID-19 vaccination (Murphy et al., 2021).
 Finally, the Palestinian community as a collective society provides an important method for Palestinians to cope with the stress caused by the coronavirus pandemic.
-Some stress-coping mechanisms Palestinians use are social support, self-control, self-efficacy, spirituality, optimism, and subjective well-being (Meri, 2022).
+Some stress-coping mechanisms Palestinians use are social support, self-control, self-efficacy, spirituality, optimism, and subjective well-being (Albuquerque et al., 2019).